brunsviga13rk/thesis/src/modelling.typ

 shapes such as gears, springs or parts of the hull.
 In order to simplify both individual shapes and reduce the amount of measurements pictures can be used to visually trace lines and approximate proportions.
-See appendix for a table of measurements taken from the real world machine.
-// TODO: add table of measurements

 == Optimization of reference images